GoogleCloudPlatform/cloud-foundation-fabric/factories/firewall-hierarchical-policies/README.md

 `yaml` configurations are stored on a well-defined folder structure, whose entry point can be customized, and which allows for simple grouping of policies by Organization ID.

-This module also allows for a definition of variable templates, allowing for the definition and centralization of common CIDRs or Service Account lists, which enables re-using them across different policies.
+This module also allows defining custom template variables, to centralize common CIDRs or Service Account lists, which enables re-using them across different policies.

 ## Example